-If you are interested in starting new center, take time to consider whether Kidpower seems like a good fit for you, personally.
-All of our instructors and center directors commit to upholding our mission, goals, and values; to maintaining our extremely high quality standards and ethics; and to making a long-term investment of time and effort to be part of our organization.
+In either case, please take time to consider whether Kidpower seems like a good fit for you, personally.
+All of our instructors, center directors, and authorized providers commit to upholding our mission, goals, and values; to maintaining our high quality standards and ethics; and to making a long-term investment of time and effort to be part of our organization.

 Getting to Know Each Other